hpacheco/juice-shop-demo/index.md

 <details>
 <summary>Questions</summary>

-1. Which is the link to the scoreboard?
+1. How does a web browser communicate with a web server?
-2. Is it secure to hide information in a web page? :man_technologist:
+2. Is it secure for a web server to trust incoming requests? :man_technologist:
 </details>
 <p></p>